-One of my most valued “finds” this trip was Leslie Diver of Island Living Tours and her bike tour of Palm Beach.
+One of my most valued “finds” recently was Leslie Diver of Island Living Tours and her bike tour of Palm Beach.
 She entertains and educates on the history, architecture and skinny on residents, famous and infamous, in her bike and driving tours.
 We took the Estate Section/Historic vias on Worth Avenue.
 In the hour and a half, 6 mile ride, you go down private roads you’d never know existed, with gorgeous homes you can actually see (unlike in other places where they’re hidden behind hedges).
 Then there’s the story behind the people and architecture in the passageways off of Worth Avenue.

 Diver, whose background includes 10 years on the Architectural Review Commission and Landmarks Preservation Commission, as well as working as a personal assistant to big monied residents, has a unique perspective and amazing stories.
 In fact, her commentary on Henry Flagler includes juicy details you won’t hear in the Flagler Museum!
 You can rent a bike at the Palm Beach Bicycle Trail Shop located in the Royal Poinciana Plaza, the meeting place, or bring your own, as the tour doesn’t include bikes.
-She plans to introduce a new architecture tour, Strictly Architecture, October 1.
-The cost is $35 per person for a bike tour.
+Newest offering is an architecture tour, Strictly Architecture.
+The cost is $35 per person for a bike tour.She also offers a walking tour and gives talks for groups.
 Cost of the driving tours depend on the group size.
 For more information and to book, click here.

 It explores how shoes have become representations of culture — coveted as objects of desire, designed with artistic consideration, and expressing complicated meanings of femininity, power, and aspiration for women and men alike.
 Featuring 100 pairs of shoes from iconic designer Stuart Weitzman’s extensive private collection assembled over three decades with his wife Jane Gershon Weitzman, the exhibition covers larger trends in American economic history.This exhibition has been organized by the New-York Historical Society.
 Important note: you need a reservation for day and time as well as to pay in advance.